mahozad/vectors/pressure-cooker-safety-valve/README.md

 To snap the stroke (outer bounding box) of an object to stroke (outer bounding box) of another object I did this: snapped a guide to the path and then increased its x or y by the half of the width of the stroke of the object

+Wikipedia seems to have problem with patterns in thumbnails in that it shows black fill instead of the pattern.
+So the workaround version of the vector fixes this problem by reducing fill opacity and using a white redundant path below the original path.
+Note that Wikipedia seems to not support `fill-opacity` so use `opacity` instead.